-Free drop off for organics is available to Shorewood residents: Free Curbside Organics Service
+Free drop off for organics is also available to Shorewood residents at county drop off centers: Backyard Composting

 Some organic waste, including fruit and vegetable scraps, coffee grounds, grass clippings, plant trimmings and leaves can be composted in your backyard.
 Note that meat, bones, dairy, fats and oils cannot be composted in backyard bins.
 See the how to compost in your backyard fact sheet (PDF) and learn about compost bins sold by Hennepin County.